datanav/docs/gdpr-getting-started.rst

 purposes it can be processed given proper legal grounds.

 This information must be correctly filled out for the GDPR portal to work.
 There are two ways of filling out this information.
-You can fill out an Excel template and upload it or fill out dialogs in the GDPR section of the Sesam Management studio.
+You can fill out an Excel template and upload it, or fill out dialogs in the GDPR section of the Sesam Management studio.

 For a simple manual workflow, the dialogs are simple and a good choice.
 For more complex and for automated